reymon359/how-to-live/advices/Empathic Listening/index.md

 # Empathic Listening

 Empathic listening is about listening with your eyes and with your heart.
 Listen to understand not only what is being said but the feelings and meaning of it.
-You listen the behaviour and feel the same way as the speaker.
+You listen the behavior and feel the same way as the speaker.

 Try to listen this way when you are communicating with someone.